mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@RFC2119].

-# What is the goal?
+## Definitions

+For the purposes of this document, a third-party DNS Operator is any DNS Operator responsible for a zone where the operator is neither the Registrant nor the Registrar of record for the delegation.

+Uses of the word 'Registrar' in this document may also be applied to
+Resellers: an entity that sells delegations through a Registrar with whom the entity has a Reseller agreement.

+## Other Document Conventions

+Whenever this document refers to a parent organization making changes to its zone, the organization may be the Registry directly modifying its zone, or a Registrar or Reseller directing the Registry to make changes whether through EPP or some other registration protocol.

+# Protocol Overview

-The primary goal is to use the DNS protocol to provide information from child zone to the parent zone, to maintain the delegation information.
-The precondition for this to be practical is that the domain is DNSSEC signed.
+The primary goal of the described protocol is to securely pass updated delegation information from a child zone operator to its parent.

-In the general case there should be a way to find the right Registrar/Registry entity to talk to but that does not exist.
-Whois[] is the natural protocol to carry such information but that protocol is unreliable and hard to parse.
-Its proposed successor RDAP [@RFC7480] has yet be deployed on most TLD's.

-The preferred communication mechanism is to use is to use a REST [@RFC6690] call to start processing of the requested delegation information.
+The first step in this process for a DNS operator is parent discovery.
+Although the parent name servers may be easily found, the correct organization to pass updates to may not be obvious, and the URI for an API might still be more difficult to find.
+In some cases the Registry may directly accept updates of delegation information, or the correct recipient of updates may be one of hundreds of possible Registrars.
+WHOIS [@RFC3912] might seem like the natural mechanism to discover the entry point for the API at the parent organization, but parent discovery must be automated, and the lack of a formal standard for the data structure of a WHOIS response makes that infeasible.
+RDAP [@RFC7480], the successor to WHOIS, provides this standardized response however it may be some time before RDAP achieves wide deployment.
+A simple discovery API that can be easily deployed while registries and Registrars deal with the larger problem of rolling out RDAP may be advisable.

+Once the zone operator has identified the URI for the API at the parent, this REST-based [@RFC6690] protocol may be used to submit requests to the parent to make changes to the child records (NS, DS, etc.) contained in the parent zone.
+The parent will use the contents of the child zone to verify requests made via this API, and to discover information required to complete these requests.
+Validation of requests made through this protocol require that both the child and parent zones MUST be DNSSEC signed.

-## Why DNSSEC?
+## Requiring DNSSEC

-DNSSEC [@!RFC4035] provides data authentication for DNS answers, having DNSSEC enabled makes it possible to trust the answers.
-The biggest stumbling block is deploying DNSSEC is the initial configuration of the DNSSEC domain trust anchor in the parent, DS record.
+Since the parent and child organizations do not necessarily have a secure channel arranged prior to the first use of this API, it is necessary that the parent organization be able to validate requests being made.
+DNSSEC [@!RFC4035] provides data validation for DNS answers; having both zones DNSSEC signed makes it possible for the parent to validate and trust the records in the child zone.

-## How does a child signal its parent it wants DNSSEC Trust Anchor?
-The child needs first to sign the domain, then the child can "upload" the DS record to its parent.
-The "normal" way to upload is to go through registration interface, but that fails frequently.
-The DNS Operator may not have access to the interface thus the registrant needs to relay the information.
-For large operations this does not scale, as evident in lack of Trust Anchors for signed deployments that are operated by third parties.
+The most difficult aspect of this is the initial setting of the DS record in the parent zone, since prior to this the parent organization has no way of validating the CDS records in the child zone.

+## Signalling the Parent to Add DS

-The child can signal its desire to have DNSSEC validation enabled by publishing one of the special DNS records CDS and/or CDNSKEY[@!RFC7344] and its proposed extension [@!I-D.ietf-dnsop-maintain-ds#00].
+Before contacting the parent organization, the child organization must first sign the zone.
+Once signed, the child organization can signal its desire to have DNSSEC validation enabled by publishing one of the special DNS records CDS and/or CDNSKEY [@!RFC7344].
+The parent and child SHOULD support and use the CDS/CDNSKEY extensions proposed in [@!I-D.ietf-dnsop-maintain-ds#01]

-Once the "parent" "sees" these records it SHOULD start acceptance processing.
-This document will cover below how to make the CDS records visible to the right parental agent.

-We and [@I-D.ietf-dnsop-maintain-ds#00] argue that the publication of CDS/CDNSKEY record is sufficient for the parent to start the acceptance processing.
-The main point is to provide authentication thus if the child is in "good" state then the DS upload should be simple to accept and publish.
-If there is a problem the parent has ability to not add the DS.

-## What checks are needed by parent?
+Once these records are published, the child organization can use this API to indicate to the parent that CDS processing should begin.

+## Validating DS Add Requests

-The parent upon receiving a signal that it check the child for desire for DS record publication.
-The basic tests include,
+The parent, upon receiving a signal via this API to check the child zone for CDS publication, should proceed to validate the request with a series of
+tests:
-    1. The zone is signed
+1. the child zone MUST be signed
-    2. The zone has a CDS signed by a KSK referenced in the current DS, referring to a at least one key in the current DNSKEY RRset
+2. the child zone MUST have one or more CDS or CDNSKEY records
-    3. All the name-servers for the zone agree on the CDS RRset contents
+3. all of the name-servers in the NS RRSET for the child zone which are in the parent zone must agree on the CDS/CDNSKEY RRSET
+4. the CDS/CDNSKEY records MUST have an RRSIG which can be validated from the DS record in the parent zone if it exists, or from a CDS/CDNSKEY record if it does not

+If the parent and child organization do not have a previously arranged secure communication channel, the parent SHOULD have additional tests or conditions which must pass before adding DS records to the parent zone.
+Parents MAY require additional tests or conditions in any case.
+Some example additional tests and conditions are:
+- monitoring over an extended period before trusting new CDS records
-Parents can have additional tests, defined delays, queries over TCP, and even ask the DNS Operator to prove they can add data to the zone, or provide a code that is tied to the affected zone.
-The protocol is partially-synchronous, i.e. the server can elect to hold connection open until the operation has concluded or it can return that it received the request.
-It is up to the child to monitor the parent for completion of the operation and issue possible follow-up calls.
+- additional queries over TCP
+- tokens added to the child zone to prove control

+The API is partially synchronous.
+The server can elect to allow a connection to remain open until the operation has completed, or it can immediately return acknowledgment of the request.
+In the latter case, it is up to the child operator to monitor the parent zone for completion of the operation, and issue possible followup requests as necessary.

 # OP-3-DNS-RR RESTful API